 If you’re looking for an optic that balances rapid target acquisition with precision accuracy, a red dot sight is the perfect tool for the job.
 Although originally designed for the battlefield, today’s best red dot sights are made for civilian shooting applications.

 Modern technology has made these easy-to-use optics practical, affordable, and accessible.
 As a result, the market has been flooded with options.
-There are models for every weapon, from crossbow red dot scope to shotguns to pistols.
+There are models for every weapon, from crossbow red dot scope to shotguns to handguns.

 With so many models to choose from, it can be hard to sort the wheat from the chaff and discern which models are worth the money.
 We’ve done the hard work for you by rounding up what we consider the top red dot sights on the market today.